-The exhibit will be on view in the Schlesinger Library first-floor exhibit area during regular library hours.
+The exhibition will be on view in the Schlesinger Library first-floor exhibition area during regular library hours.
 Recent works published by the conference speakers will also be on display in the library’s lobby during the two-day conference.